railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 .. note:: To find the object you need in OpenERP, go to the menu :menuselection:`Administration --> Customization --> Database Structure --> Objects`.
 OpenERP will only show objects for which the corresponding Business Applications / Modules have been installed.
 You can only add objects to Thunderbird that are available in the selected database.

 .. figure::  images/thunderbird_document.png
-   :scale: 50
+   :scale: 75
    :align: center

    *How to Add Extra OpenERP Document Types to Thunderbird?*

-Using the Thunderbird plugin
+Using the Thunderbird Plugin
 ----------------------------

 You can use the menu :menuselection:`OpenERP` for several things.